Biennial Foundation

 The Biennial aims to create a meeting point in Istanbul in the field of visual arts between artists from diverse cultures and the audience.

-Considered as one of the more prestigious biennials alongside Venice, Sao Paolo and Sydney, the Istanbul Biennial prefers an exhibition model which enables a dialogue between artists and the audience through the work of the artists instead of a national representation model.
+The Istanbul Foundation for Culture and Arts (İKSV) has organized the Istanbul Biennial since 1987.
+The Istanbul Biennial prefers an exhibition model that enables a dialogue between artists and the audience through the work of the artists instead of a national representation model.
 The curator, appointed by an international advisory board, develops a conceptual framework according to which a variety of artists and projects are invited to the exhibition.
-The most comprehensive international art exhibition organized both in Turkey and throughout the geographical sphere the Istanbul Biennial plays an important role in the promotion of contemporary artists not only from Turkey but from a number of different countries in the international arena.